 Example volumetric calculation.
 Units can be displayed in the Metric or Imperial system.

-- Using the cross arrows in the middle, you can shift the area of interest in order to automatically recalculate the result.
+- Using the cross arrows in the middle, you can shift the area of interest to automatically recalculate the result.

 Selecting the Right Base Plane